 This project documents the affect of a murder on a family.

 This documentary project began organically; a simple documentation of my nephews lives upon their arrival in Seattle.
 I now recognize that it also became a way for me to escape the grief that consumed me and crippled my creative work.
-Another layer of tragedy comes with the news of my mother’s diagnosis of ALS disease, and the future of her ability to provide a safe and stable long-term environment is now in flux.
+Another layer of tragedy comes with my mother’s diagnosis of ALS disease, and the future of her ability to provide a safe and stable long-term environment.

-As the years pass, I continue to document our family as the dynamic shifts, unfolds and ushers in revelations, celebrations, sadness and fear.
+As the years pass, I continue to document our family.
+The dynamic shifts, unfolds and ushers in revelations, celebrations, sadness and fear.
 My youngest and only living sister has moved within walking distance of our parents and shares the responsibility of raising Laura’s boys.

 I see my nephews as often as I can, and I am amazed at their resilience.
 They are strong, loving boys with deep connections to those around them.
 But every once in a while I see one of them staring off in deep thought and I wonder what they’re thinking.
 Or if they’re remembering her.